EpistasisLab/regens/README.md

 pip install scipy
 pip install scikit-learn
 ```
-After the installation, please clone this repository to download the neccessary data files to REGENS to run.
+After the installation, please clone this repository to download the neccessary data files for REGENS to run.
 On your command line, change working directory to the `regens` directory.

 ## Simulate genotype data